 Now you have decided that you want to create an app, you need an idea.
 If you already have an online presence and business, this is comparatively simple.
 You could treat your app as a portable alternative to a website.
 Ask yourself if your app could offer more, though.

 Think about everything you are looking to achieve with an app, and how you can go about it.
+This process is called a discovery phase.
 There are three key questions to ask yourself here to provide inspiration.

 - What are some common pain points for users that your app could resolve?